ieb/candleLightJS/README.md

 This seems to be a feature of darwin. libusb documentation mentiones it.
 May not happen on other os's. libusb indicates it is possible to avoid, but not via WebUSB calls..... and trying resulted in segfaults.

+Switching to performing the polling inside libusb has made this area more reliable and the JS code is simpler.